sayedgamal99/Microscopic-Medical-Parasitology-Classification/README.md

 ```

 ## Setup and Usage

+**🎉 Live Demo Available!**

+Explore the live application at [parasiteclassifier.azurewebsites.net](https://parasiteclassifier.azurewebsites.net).
+This online version allows you to test the model directly in your browser.
+Due to limited hosting resources, response times may be slower, but the app works seamlessly using the methods below:

 You can choose to run the application using **Docker** or by setting up a **local environment**.
 Follow the instructions for the method you prefer.